Histone-like nucleoid-structuring protein: Expression control

 All bacteria must be sensitive to changes in their physical environment to survive.
 These mechanisms allow for turning genes on or off depending on its extracellular environment.
 Many researchers believe that H-NS contributes to these sensory functions.
-H-NS has been observed to control around 60% of the temperature regulated genes and can dissociate from the DNA duplex at 37°C. This particular sensitivity seen in H-NS allows for pathogenesis and is the main focus of study.
-Outside of a host, the temperature of 32°C prevents dissociation of H-NS from the virulence plasmid in Shigella spp. in order to conserve energy for energetically costly production of proteins involved in pathogenesis.
+H-NS has been observed to control around 60% of the temperature regulated genes and can dissociate from the DNA duplex at 37 °C. This particular sensitivity seen in H-NS allows for pathogenesis and is the main focus of study.
+Outside of a host, the temperature of 32 °C prevents dissociation of H-NS from the virulence plasmid in Shigella spp. in order to conserve energy for energetically costly production of proteins involved in pathogenesis.
 The presence of magnesium ions (Mg2+) has been shown to allow H-NS to form a slightly open to completely open conformational change in structure that will ultimately alter the interaction between the negatively charged NTD and positively charged CTD.
 Magnesium concentrations below 2 mM, allows for the formation of rigid nucleoprotein filaments and high concentrations promote the formation of H-NS DNA bridges.
 The charges seen in the NTD and CTD may explain how H-NS remains sensitive to changes in temperature and osmolarity (pH below 7.4).

+The DNA-bridging ability of H-NS keeps the spread of transposons in check.
+This is relevant to human health as mobile genetic elements often carry pathogenic genes.
+H-NS also helps with general housekeeping functions by maintaining bacterial chromosomal structures such as hairpins and hairpin domains.

+Other functions

 H-NS can also interact with other proteins and influence their function, for example it can interact with the flagellar motor protein FliG to increase its activity.